ehsan2793/web-46-web-sprint-challenge-advanced-web-applications-ehsan2793/README.md

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+we use all 4 when interfacing with APIs and it all depends what we want to accomplish (see the data, update it, change or delete it)
 Create —> .POST
 Read  —> .GET
 Update —> .PUT